-Commercial Drivers License
+Missouri Commercial Drivers License

 - today is Sunday, December 5, 2021 - our CDL Package is guaranteed current for the next 90 days.

-If you are NOT a resident of Missouri ... click HERE for a link to YOUR STATE.
+you are not a resident of Missouri

-To obtain your Commercial Drivers License (CDL), you must first pass the Missouri CDL Tests that apply to the type of commercial trucks or buses that you will
+Drivers License (CDL), you must first pass the Missouri CDL Tests that apply to the type of commercial trucks or buses that you will

 that everyone must pass, regardless of their particular Class of License,

-ie: Class A, Class B, or Class C. There are also (7) seven additional CDL Tests covering endorsements including Combination Vehicles, Doubles
+ie: Class A, Class B, or Class C. There are also (7) seven additional MO CDL

 and Triples, Air Brakes, Passenger Vehicles, School Bus, Hazardous Materials

 and Tank Vehicles.
-You only have to pass the CDL Tests that apply to your
+You only have to pass the MO CDL Tests that apply to your